How to Grill Juicy and Flavorful Boneless Pork Chops

 1. Thaw and Season Pork Chops

 Thaw pork chops overnight in the refrigerator.
 When fully thawed, pat dry, drizzle with olive, grapeseed, or canola oil and season generously.
-Season with your favorite seasoning blend or try Omaha Steaks Signature Seasoning featuring a combination of garlic, onion, and savory spices.
+Season with your favorite seasoning blend or try Omaha Steaks Seasoning featuring a combination of garlic, onion, and savory spices.

 2. Prepare the Grill

 Preheat your gas or charcoal grill to medium-high.
 Before you grill, make sure the grill is clean and oiled.
 Keep pork chops from sticking to a hot grill by oiling your grates using tongs and a rolled-up paper towel dipped in vegetable oil.
 Grill spray works too, but you may get flare-ups.

 It’s time to grill!
 Place your pork chops directly over the flames to cook.
 You will grill your pork chops approximately 4-7 minutes per side, depending on the thickness of the pork chops and heat of your grill.

 Unlike other grilled meat, it’s okay to flip your pork chops often.
 Your goal is even cooking without overcooking.
 To create the signature cross-hatch grill marks turn the pork chop 90-degrees halfway through cooking each side.
 Make sure to have a meat thermometer handy so you can cook to the perfect internal temperature.